Product Reviews ➜ Living Room ➜ Couch Covers

 5 options, from healthiest to less healthy:

-• Consider an organic upholstery, but add a couch pad or cover.
+Consider an organic upholstery couch, but add a couch pad or cover.
+The options above are for pets, kids, and general protection.

-• If you’re committed to getting a performance fabric, look for the Crypton Home brand, which does not use PFAS, and works with Mindful Materials to make healthier products.
+If you’re committed to getting a performance fabric, look for the Crypton Home brand, which does not use PFAS, and works with Mindful Materials to make healthier products.
+Other synthetic upholstery brands are becoming more aware of human health and eco-friendly needs, so ask what exact fabric they use and what certifications they have.
+Ask if there are any coatings added to the fabric and what they are made of.

 What should I do if I can’t afford a non-toxic couch?

-• Consider buying a floor model from an organic couch company that sells them at clearance prices.
-Example of Couch Seattle’s clearance section here.
+Consider buying a floor model from an organic couch company that sells them at clearance prices.

-• Consider buying a couch made with a mixture of materials— choosing regular foam but an organic or OEKO TEX certified upholstery can save you money.
+Consider buying a couch made with a mixture of materials— choosing regular foam but an organic or OEKO TEX certified upholstery can save you money and still be a healthier option overall.

-• Finally, wait it out and play the long game— keep emailing companies with questions about their materials and asking for less toxic options.
-Continued consumer pressure on the foam industry and furniture businesses should drive more couch companies to make healthier options with natural materials, driving competition up and prices down, as we’ve seen with the mattress industry, where there are now many natural options at the same price as standard foam.
+Finally, wait it out and play the long game— keep emailing companies with questions about their materials and asking for less toxic options.
+Continued consumer pressure on the foam industry and furniture businesses should drive more couch companies to make healthier options with natural materials.